 K = Dark Saddle.

 If the trim code was followed by a “2”, the vehicle was optioned with cloth seat panel inserts.
-See section 2 of this guide for further details and examples of all trim types.
+See section 2 of this guide for further details and examples of XW GT trim.

 5. Model Code:

-The following model codes applied, confirming the vehicle's identity as either a GT or GT-HO:
+The following model codes applied, confirming the vehicle's identity as either an XW GT or GT-HO:

 6. SVO Code:

-Some XW GTs and GT-HOs were also stamped with a SVO (Special Vehicle Order) number.
+Some XW GTs and GT-HOs were also stamped with a Special Vehicle Order ("SVO") number.
 Those numbers were generally issued to vehicles with a special requests for paintwork, or fitment of a unique accessory from the factory.

 All XW Falcon GT and GT-HOs were fitted with a 351ci V8 engine, being either: